 Question: What is the time frame before a transaction will be escalated to the next person at Hess for approval?

 ANSWER: The reviewers should approve their invoices within 24-48 hours.
 If they have not approved in three days, they will receive a reminder; after five days the invoice will escalate to their supervisor and will continue escalating up within the Hess organization until it is approved or rejected.

 Why was my eInvoice rejected?

-Common automated eInvoice rejection responses and what they mean:
+Common automated eInvoice rejection and error responses and what they mean:

 Rejection Response: Selected Price is not compliant with the Contract or Pricebook

 Corrective Action: Review invoice and search for any item(s) with a RED OC alert, correct the price to make it compliant with the pricebook, then resubmit the invoice.